Editor's Note: This article previously ran in September of 2020. We're sharing it again as part of our monthlong celebration of Texas.

 So how did Floydada become Pumpkin Capital USA?
 It all begins with farmer B.A.
 "Slim" Robertson, who started growing pumpkins on 10 acres of land and selling the crop on the side of the road near his home.
 Demand for Robertson's pumpkins quickly increased, leading the farmer, who becomes known as "The Pumpkin Man," to begin shipping his product across the country.

 Today, Robertson's legacy lives on.
 Floydada is home to several long-running pumpkin patches, including the family-owned Assiter Punkin Ranch & Pumpkin Patch, which grows 45 acres of pumpkins and offers 71 varieties of pumpkins.
 There's also the famous Pumpkin Pyle, another family-owned business that provides the 75,000 pumpkins, gourds, and squash that decorate Autumn at the Arboretum each year.

 So what are you waiting for?
-It's almost officially Fall.
-Throw on your favorite sweater, drink some cider, and head to the Pumpkin Capital of Texas for one of the best pumpkin patches you'll ever see.
+It's officially fall.
+Throw on your favorite sweater (ok, maybe your favorite autumnal T-shirt, since it's still 80 degrees in Floydada), drink some cider, and head to the Pumpkin Capital of Texas for one of the best pumpkin patches you'll ever see.
 And whether you plan to use them for pumpkin pies or a family of jack-o-lanterns, be sure to pick up some Floydada pumpkins while you're there.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.